-In case of an arrest by a lien or mortgage, a claimant does not need to put up counter-security.
-In case of the provisional arrest a claimant must deposit counter-security.
+For arrests by a lien or mortgage, the claimant does not need to put up counter-security.
+In contrast, for provisional arrests, a claimant must deposit counter-security.

 11. Is there any difference in respect to arresting a ship for a maritime claim and a maritime lien?